Applied Statistics Minor

 Effective Date: Fall 2012

-Academic minors in Statistics are not open to students with a Statistics concentration or any other academic minor in Statistics.
+Academic minors in Statistics are not open to students with a Statistics major or any other minor in Statistics.

 Academic Minor Program: